ARCTraining/data-vis/docs/05-composition-bar-charts.md

 Stacked bar charts are a popular way of representing compositional data and exploring the proportions of different components in a category or group.
 A difficulty appears (especially with more than one data set stacked on top of each other) when trying to compare the size of the data series not aligned on the x-axis: because neither "end" of the bar segments are aligned, it is difficult to compare or even estimate length.

 - Are your data really served by stacking the bars or by finding a different way to represent this data?
-- If your data are not absolute values and instead are the result of statistical calculations (e.g. they are the mean value for a certain category), look at plots such as [boxplots](https://seaborn.pydata.org/examples/grouped_boxplot.html) or [violin plots](https://seaborn.pydata.org/examples/grouped_violinplots.html).
+- If your values are not absolute values and instead are the result of statistical calculations (e.g. they are the mean value for a certain category), look at plots such as [boxplots](https://seaborn.pydata.org/examples/grouped_boxplot.html) or [violin plots](https://seaborn.pydata.org/examples/grouped_violinplots.html).

 ## Using Seaborn to build barplots